 Arriving in Yulara

 We arrived on a brilliantly sunny day, flying in from Melbourne, three hours away by airplane.
 Even though we felt like we were peeking at the gifts under the Christmas tree, we could not keep ourselves from looking at Uluru from the airplane.
 There it was, just as we imagined it, a giant red rock plunked down in the Australian outback.

 Driving to King’s Canyon

 We had three entire days devoted to Uluru and nearby Kings Canyon.
 Kings Canyon, three hours away from Uluru by car, was first on our list, so we jumped into our rental car, driving away from the main attraction in the outback.
 From the roadside, I took one photo of Uluru and little did we know that this would be the only time we would see the giant red rock in the bright sunlight.

-The following morning, we woke up before the crack of dawn, hoping to get lucky to be able to view the sunrise over Uluru.
+The following morning, we woke up before the crack of dawn, to be able to view the sunrise over Uluru.
 The weather forecast predicted even more cloud cover for today with rain for tomorrow.
 Rain!!
 It rains in the outback?!
 When we are here?!
 Oh, yes it does!

 Our day started off great.
 We did get to view the sunrise, at least for a few minutes, until the sun disappeared once again in the clouds that would just not go away.
 What was so frustrating is that we could see clear sky off on the horizon, teasing us, but the clouds were determined to stay put right over Uluru, much to our dismay.

 One of the popular things to do is to walk around the perimeter of Uluru, an almost 11 km walk.
 It is an easy walk, entirely flat, and it allows those willing to go the distance a unique perspective of Uluru, viewing all of its nooks and crannies, undulations, caves, and watering holes.